hannamag101/Adamski_Substorm_Updates_2024/README.md

 ### Sample Visualization:
 ----
-For a more thorough description and analysis of progress made during project, as well as more figures, visit [a relative link](/Earth_Substorm_Updates_Final.pdf) file.
+For a more thorough description and analysis of progress made during project, as well as more figures, visit [final updates](/Earth_Substorm_Updates_Final.pdf) file.
 Below is an example plot, Figure 7, from the final project report.

 ![Image](/Sample_Visualizations/Optimal_Venns.jpeg)